Infineon/mtb-example-psoc4-msc-capsense-csd-button-tuning/README.md

    - Select **Enable CDAC auto-calibration** and **Enable compensation CDAC**.

-      This helps in achieving the required CDAC calibration levels (85% of maximum count) for all sensors in the widget while maintaining the same sensitivity across the sensor elements.
+      This helps in achieving the required CDAC calibration levels (85% of maximum count) for all the sensors in the widget while maintaining the same sensitivity across the sensor elements.

    **Figure 13.
 CAPSENSE&trade; configurator - Advanced CSD settings**

    <img src="images/advanced-csd-settings.png" alt="Figure 13"/>

-8. Go to the **Widget details** tab.
+8. Go to the **Widget Details** tab.
 Select **Button0** and **Button1** from the left pane, and then set the following:

    - **Sense clock divider:** Retain default value (will be set in **Stage 3**)